Scottish Americans: 2020 population of Scottish ancestry by state

 A significant of Scottish Gypsies number made their way to the United States after 1880.

+Many African Americans have Scottish ancestry because Scottish people had owned black slaves in the Southern United States.

 Historical contributions

 Explorers

 The first Scots in North America came with the Vikings.
 A Christian bard from the Hebrides accompanied Bjarni Herjolfsson on his voyage around Greenland in 985/6 which sighted the mainland to the west.

 The first Scots recorded as having set foot in the New World were a man named Haki and a woman named Hekja, slaves owned by Leif Eiriksson.
 The Scottish couple were runners who scouted for Thorfinn Karlsefni's expedition in c.
 1010, gathering wheat and the grapes for which Vinland was named.

 The controversial Zeno letters have been cited in support of a claim that Henry Sinclair, earl of Orkney, visited Nova Scotia in 1398.

 In the early years of Spanish colonization of the Americas, a Scot named Tam Blake spent 20 years in Colombia and Mexico.
 He took part in the conquest of New Granada in 1532 with Alonso de Heredia.
 He arrived in Mexico in 1534–5, and joined Coronado's 1540 expedition to the American Southwest.